ns-3e/obvia/backend/libraries/Interface.md

 # Libraries Module Interface

 ## Purpose
-The libraries module manages user-created book collections and provides the organizational structure for grouping and managing books within the Obvia system.
+The libraries module manages user-created book collections and provides the organizational structure for grouping and managing books within the Preposition system.
 It handles library creation, book-to-library relationships, and shelf organization.

 ## Responsibilities
 - **Library Management**: Create, update, and delete user libraries